bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 #### Scene
 A scene refers to the current moment of action / intrigue playing out.
 Scenes don't have a defined length or strict rules, but it is a useful way of talking about narrative play.

-### Resting
+### Downtime
-#TODORename downtime
-Resting is fast forwarded downtime your characters will sometimes have.
 This tends to happen when you arrive in a safe area.
 Each day, in a safe area, your character may perform 1 [Downtime Activity](Activities#Downtime%20Activity).
 Unless you are receiving charity, your food, and housing costs 1 silver per day.
 If you cannot afford this, you do not get to do activities.

 ### Travelling
 Travelling in Aspirant can take long amounts of time.
 Travelling involves knowing the direction or location of something and then travelling towards it.
 Travel will usually take a number of days.